 Liberty University was founded in 1971 in Lynchburg, Va.
-It has grown from a small college of 154 students into the nation’s fifth largest university and the largest Christian university in the world.
+It has grown from a small college of 154 students into the nation’s largest private, nonprofit university and the largest university in Virginia.
 Liberty is dedicated to preparing students to be aviators, counselors, doctors, educators, engineers, lawyers, ministers, nurses, and more.
 The university is committed to developing tomorrow’s leaders — men and women of character whose impact will extend beyond their professions to change the world around them.
 View the Non-Discrimination Policy.

 Liberty University College of Osteopathic Medicine (LUCOM), dedicated in August 2014, is the second osteopathic school in the Commonwealth of Virginia and the thirtieth in the county.
 Committed to the osteopathic philosophy and heritage of serving the needs of its student-doctors, faculty, and patients today, LUCOM exists to advance both the science and practice of osteopathic medicine.

 LUCOM is devoted to producing physicians who are professional and ethical.
 Liberty student-doctors are training to become physicians with the drive to remain lifelong learners, the desire to contribute to the advancement of medical knowledge, and the passion to serve their patients throughout their professional careers.

 LUCOM offers the Doctor of Osteopathic Medicine (DO) degree.
 Its first class will graduate May 2018.

 The Academic Seal

 Liberty University Medicine is clearly stated around the circumference of the academic seal, and each component within it was carefully chosen to incorporate not only the history and character of the university, but also the osteopathic profession.